 My experience at keeping lists of things to do is engrained in my very soul.
 So here I am, 61 years young, still trying to get the best out of processes and tools to improve how I organize my writing life and business life through to-do lists.

 The tools and concepts used for getting things done efficiently and effectively have come a long way since 1965 but the basic concepts remain the same.
 I have tried them all, literally getting trials for almost every serious contender.
 From Franklin Covey’s DayPlanner to some of the most recent electronic tools like Asana.
+Simple is good, Simple is fast.
+Simple is easier to engage those who are new or not comfortable with technology.
+When I worked in music recording we had a saying: “Less is more”.
+I think that holds true in many industries and with many people.

 At Ingenium Books we need indie author productivity tools as well as business productivity tools.
 For us, and we would argue for you, too, they are often one and the same.
+We know you don’t want too many tools.
+And you don’t want too few.
+We have narrowed our tools down to as few as possible.
+We are always watching for ways to streamline and simplify even further.
+Here’s the four we currently use.

 Yes, Outlook and the Office 365 Suite is a little pricey.
 It may not be suitable for every indie author.
 However, in these days of cyber security threats and weird email instability, we viewed this as an investment in our peace of mind and our intellectual property.
 We use Outlook now because it is simple.
 It intrinsically ties our email to tasks and notes.
 All are all searchable and transferable.
 If we want to make a task out of an email, we drag and drop.
 If we want to create an email from a note, with the click of a button we forward it as email.
 Simple and fast.